 Superconducting Nanowire Single-Photon Detectors (SNSPD)

 Cryogenic nanowire detectors are among the most efficient photon detectors available today.
 They are useful for various applications in metrology, imaging, and communication, including also future fiber-based quantum key distribution networks.
 SNSPD must be operated well below their superconducting critical temperature of typically several Kelvin.
 They will benefit from even lower temperatures particularly at the telecom and longer wavelengths.
-Therefore, kiutra’s S-Type Essential provides continuous cryogen-free sub-Kelvin cooling.
-Thanks to the robust magnetic refrigeration process, detector cooling and related applications benefit from unsupervised long-term cryostat operation.
-Despite its small footprint the S-Type Essential offers also a large sample stage.
-It can thus easily accommodate and operate multiple fiber-coupled detectors and related low-temperature wiring and electronics.
+Detector cooling and related applications will benefit from unsupervised long-term cryostat operation, as the S-Type Essential provides continuous cryogen-free sub-Kelvin cooling through a robust magnetic refrigeration process.
+Despite its small footprint the S-Type Essential offers a large sample stage.
+It can easily accommodate and operate multiple fiber-coupled detectors and related low-temperature wiring and electronics.
 Its compact size allows to mount the cryostat in a 19” rack, making it an ideal choice for integrated sensing and communication applications.

 Materials with strong electronic correlations are often susceptible to the application of pressure.
 Using high-pressure techniques like piston-cylinder or Bridgman cells, physical properties such as the magnetization, susceptibility, and resistivity can be studied as a function of temperature, magnetic field, and pressure.
-This allows to map out complex phase diagrams, to tune materials towards low-temperature electronic instabilities, and to investigate their behaviour in the proximity of a phase transition.
-The kiutra L-Type Rapid is a fast-cooling cryostat and therefore ideally suited to study pressure cells, where the pressure must be changed frequently and ex-situ.
-The Sample Puck used in kiutra’s sample loader offers enough space to mount different high-pressure clamp cells.
-More complex experimental setups that require, e.g., gas-activated cells for in-situ changes of the pressure or in-situ pressure determination using ruby fluorescence can be implemented using kiutra’s S-Type Essential cryostat.
-It offers a large sample platform and can be easily adapted by the user to meet his individual requirements.
+This allows to map out complex phase diagrams, to tune materials towards low-temperature electronic instabilities, and to investigate their behavior in the proximity of a phase transition.
+The L-Type Rapid is a fast-cooling cryostat and therefore ideally suited to study pressure cells, where the pressure must be changed frequently and ex-situ.
+The sample puck used in its sample loader offers enough space to mount different high-pressure clamp cells.
+More complex experimental setups that require, e.g., gas-activated cells for in-situ changes of the pressure or in-situ pressure determination using ruby fluorescence can be implemented using the S-Type Essential.
+It offers a large sample platform and can be easily adapted by the user to meet their individual requirements.